mdsaban/sql-editor/README.md

 	- Query data (We use virtualised data to **render a large amount of rows in your application without breaking the browser**)
 	- Time taken to run this query
 	- Total data scanned to get the result

+	User can also sort the data, drag and drop the columns to rearrange according to their need.

 -  **Export the result**: Allow users to export the results of a query in JSON, XML, and CSV formats.